otrv4/otrv4/otrv4.md

       section.
 6. Sends the Auth-I message.
 7. At this point, the interactive DAKE is complete for Bob:
-    * In the case that he wants to inmmediatly send a data message:
+    * In the case that he wants to immediately send a data message:
         * Follows what is defined on the
           [When you send a data message](#when-you-send-a-data-message) section, depending on whether he is in the same DH ratchet (when he attached